-If you’ve ever wanted to learn something, there’s a good chance you did some research to strengthen your understanding.
+When you want to learn something, you typically start with some research to strengthen your understanding.

 Pay per click advertising is no different.

-Many times, your competitors will already know what works and what doesn’t – so you can use that insight to start off your PPC campaigns with an advantage.
+Many times, your competitors will already know what works and what doesn’t.
+You can use their insights to start off your PPC campaigns with a built-in advantage.